Prosdino95/SOFTWARE-ENGINEERING-2/RASP.rst

 4. The Algorithm doesn't take into account for a 'By Foot' vehicle preference if the sidewalk is crowded in that day and time which could slow down the walk of the user.(example: Cso BuonosAires)
 5. The Algorithm doesn't take into account for a 'By foot' or a 'Bike' It avoids to track the route across a park or a green area on the map if it is not specified by the user.

+*Query external DBs Assumptions*:

+1. The Application can access informations on:
+    -Local public transportations timetables such tram, bus, Coach.
+    -Positions and availability of Car and Bike sharing *private* and public service stations -Positions of public transportations stops and stations like railway stations, train stations, bus stops.
+2. The Application can redirect the user during the navigation on secure Payments service page allowing the user to buy tickets online for public transports.

 Specific Requirements
 =====================

 External Interface Requirements
 -------------------------------
+In these section it will presented in the details all the specific interface of Travelandar+.

+**User Interface**

+UI and Graphical features are suited for all kind of users.
+It is essential a simple and immediate design which is characteristic of nowday applications.

+**Hardware Interface**

+**Software Interface**

+**Communication Interface**

 Functional Requirements
 -----------------------

 Performance Requirements
 ------------------------

+*Performance for Apple iOS and Android App*:

+#) Battery Consuption should be not greater than 0.96mah (non consuma piu' di Pokemon GO)
+#) 'Best Route' Calculation time should be not graeter 2.0 seconds
+#) 'Alarm' function ('Event-reminder') should be configurable to be active even if the cellphone is Power Off.
+#) The graphical effects of the 'Virtual Map' should not slow down the runtime execution of the App.
+#) Memory Storage Consumption of the application should not be greater than 128MB.

+*Performance for Browser Application*:

+#) Loading of the Home Page should be as fast as possible.
+#) Javascript Animations should be performed after that the login bar is loaded.

 Design Constraints
 ------------------